Health & Wellness Incentive Reimbursement Program

-In support of the University-wide B-Healthy initiative, Campus Recreation has developed the Health & Wellness Incentive Reimbursement Pilot Program.
-This pilot program will allow University benefit-eligible faculty and staff* (see Eligibility) to apply for a 50% reimbursement of their FitSpace fitness membership fee after completing a set number of exercise sessions.
+In support of the University-wide B-Healthy Initiative, Campus Recreation has developed the Health & Wellness Incentive Reimbursement Program.
+This program will allow University benefit-eligible faculty and staff* (see Eligibility) to apply for a 50% reimbursement of their Academic Annual Fitness Membership fee after completing at least 38 exercise sessions within the membership time period.

-Once the program participant has met the session requirements after at least six months (Annual and Academic Annual) or 12 months (Annual Repetitive), he or she can start the reimbursement claim process:
+Once the program participant has met the session requirements after at least six months into the membership, they can start the reimbursement claim process:

 - Provide proof of membership fee payment

 - Provide verification of exercise sessions (available through Campus Recreation)

 Reimbursements will be processed within 30 days of receipt.
 Any reimbursed amount may be considered income and subject to state and federal taxes.